Global Air Freight Update: March 2026

 • From Asia to North America

-The US market has maintained a steady, albeit off-peak, structural demand.
+The US market remains stable, with off-peak structural demand.

 • From Europe to Asia